joshteng/utmlinkbuilder/README.md

 Help Needed!
 Fork!
 -----
 1. If you're a developer, please fork away, help me out with the todos and submit pull request!
+Or do a code review, raise issues and leave comments.
+Thanks!
-2. If you're a marketer, please give me ideas!
+2. If you're a marketer, you may leave ideas by raising issues.
 3. If you growth hack, this might be thoroughly useful, would really appreciate input, feedback and contribution!